 Others are quick to note that the performance tweaks their able to make greatly improved their performance on the course.
 Cobra includes two adjustable CG zones as well as an impressive amount of loft adjustments.

-The Myfly 8 with Smart Pad allows you to make on the fly performance adjustments to your launch point, and you’ll be able to choose between eight different loft settings from 9°-12°.
+The Myfly 8 with Smart Pad allows you to make on the fly performance adjustments to your launch point.
+You’ll be able to choose between eight different loft settings from 9°-12°.
 This allows players to make in-game adjustments to get their launch point and spin profile exactly where they want it.
 The Arccos app will even make in-game suggestions for you based on your swing data.

 Cobra’s shaft options are a bit limited, surprisingly.
 Only three different shafts are offered stock with the King F8.
 Of course, there’s plenty of aftermarket options available at an upcharge.
 While they may leave you wanting for choice, they did select three great shafts you can choose from for your driver.

 The Tensei manages to provide impressive feel and stability considering the fact its light as a feather.
 This shaft is a good choice for players with a middle of the road swing speed who are looking to increase their trajectory while reducing spin.
 It’s available in regular and light flex.

 The Blue NV shaft from Aldila is a mid-weight shaft that’s perfect for golfers looking for a middle of the road launch and spin.
 If your swing speed is a bit on the faster side, the Blue NV shaft may be a natural fit for you.
 The Blue NV shaft is available in two flex: regular and stiff.